How to Dye Fabric with Tea

 Now your new tea dyed fabric is ready to be used in your next creative project!

-Check out all of our fiber projects on Create Whimsy!
+Check out all of our fiber projects and inspiration on Create Whimsy!